Getting Started

 Publish event

-Hit enter in Publisher and a SomethingHappened will be published via the following process:
+Hit enter in Publisher and a SomethingHappened event will be published via the following process:

 Unsubscribe

 Hit enter on SubscriptionManager.
-A ManualUnsubscribe message for SomethingHappened will be sent to Publisher.
+A ManualUnsubscribe command for SomethingHappened will be sent to Publisher.

 Subscriber